JoseAGonzalezR/CES/README.md

 - Excel - Data Cleaning
 - MySQL Server - Data Storage and Quering
+- Python - Pandas
 - Tableau - Data Visualization and Dashboard Creation

 ## Data Cleaning/Preparation

-In the initial data preparation phase, we performed several steps to ensure accuracy and consistency:
+In the initial data preparation phase, I performed several steps to ensure accuracy and consistency:
 1. Data loading and inspection: loaded data into MySQL and Tableau for seamless analysis.
 2. Data Cleaning: Addressed missing values, filtered out not relevant rows, and standardized date formats
 3. Column Creation: Added columns for California State location, and relevant categories for enhanced filtering.

 ## Exploratory Data Analysis (EDA)

-During EDA, we explored the data to address key questions, such as:
+During EDA, I explored the data to address key questions, such as:
 - Employment Trends Over Time: How has employment changed across industries over the years?
 - Regional Patterns: What are the employment trends across different area types (e.g., metropolitan vs. non-metropolitan)?
 - Seasonal Employment Patterns: How does seasonally adjusted employment compare to non-adjusted figures over time?